MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1710-General-PreLoan-Policies-Procedures-Common-Electric-Loans-Guarantees/subpart-E-Load-Forecasts/section-1710.206.md

 (8) A narrative discussing the coordination activities conducted between a power supply borrower and its members, as applicable, and between the borrower and RUS.

-(b) *Compliance with an approved load forecast work plan.* A borrower required to maintain an approved load forecast work plan must also be able to demonstrate that both it and its RUS borrower members are in compliance with its approved load forecast work plan for the next load forecast or update of a load forecast.
+(b) *Compliance with a load forecast work plan.* A borrower required to maintain a load forecast work plan must also be able to demonstrate that both it and its RUS borrower members are in compliance with its load forecast work plan.

+[65 FR 14786, Mar.
+20, 2000, as amended at 84 FR 32611, July 9, 2019]